AdamPaternostro/Azure-Power-BI-Embedded-Sample/README.md

 ## Optional: Create a new Azure tenant (Requires Azure AD Admin)
 You can skip these steps if you are doing this in your company's Azure subscription.
 Since this is a test I will show you in a test tenant.
-I am not a Global Azure AD admin at Microsoft so I use a test tenant to perform PowerBI Embedded work.
+I am not a Global Azure AD admin at Microsoft so I use a test tenant to perform Power BI Embedded work.
 1. Open the Azure Portal https://portal.azure.com
 2. Click the menu in the top left and select Create a Resource
 3. Search for Azure Active Directory